kurt-kongthong/kurt-kongthong.github.io/index.md

 Welcome to my personal website — my digital collection of writings, ideas, and perspectives that intrigue, inspire, and challenge.
 Here you'll find curated content on biotech, poetry, philosophy, and more.

-I earned a PhD in Immunology from Harvard, where I studied autoimmune diseases and stromal cell biology.
+I earned a PhD in Immunology from Harvard where I studied autoimmune diseases and stromal cell biology.

 You can find my resume [here](#).